rapid7/r7insight_docker/README.md

   skipByImage: /.*dockerfile.*/ //optional
 })

-// logentries is the source stream with all the
+// insightops is the source stream with all the
 // log lines

 setTimeout(function() {
-  logentries.destroy()
+  insightops.destroy()
 }, 5000)
 ```